R Adams Cowley Shock Trauma Center

-R Adams Cowley Shock Trauma Center (also referred to simply as Shock Trauma) is a free-standing trauma hospital in Baltimore, Maryland and is part of the University of Maryland Medical Center.
-It is the first facility in the world to treat shock.
+R Adams Cowley Shock Trauma Center (also referred to as Shock Trauma) is a trauma hospital in Baltimore, Maryland and is part of the University of Maryland Medical System.
 Shock Trauma was founded by R Adams Cowley, considered the father and major innovator of trauma medicine.
+He developed the first clinical shock trauma unit in the nation.

 Early years

 While serving in the United States Army in France immediately following World War II, Cowley observed that many severe traumatic injuries could be stabilized if the patient could be transported to a military hospital where a surgeon was present within one hour of the initial injury.
 Cowley coined the term "golden hour" to describe this crucial period of time.
 Cowley thus lobbied the legislature in Maryland to purchase helicopters for the transport of trauma patients to expedite their arrival to these higher-care facilities.
 The Maryland legislature initially denied his request, due to the cost of helicopters, but he was subsequently able to persuade the State of Maryland to purchase helicopters by agreeing to the premise they be shared with the Maryland State Police.
 Today, almost all major trauma centers in the United States utilize helicopters to transport trauma patients to the hospital.

-During the establishment of trauma centers in the early 1970s, Cowley fought with the medical community to change the prevailing policy of first responders taking all patients, including traumas, to the "nearest hospital first."
+During the establishment of trauma centers in the early 1970s, Cowley fought to change the prevailing policy of first responders taking all patients, including traumas, to the "nearest hospital first."
 According to Cowley, the major flaw to this system was that the nearest hospital was most likely not capable of treating severe trauma.

-In 1975, Dutch Ruppersberger, a young prosecutor (and current member of Congress) was involved in a nearly fatal automobile accident and had his life saved largely in part to being transported directly to University of Maryland's Shock Trauma Center.
+In 1975, Dutch Ruppersberger, a young prosecutor was involved in a nearly fatal automobile accident and had his life saved largely in part to being transported directly to University of Maryland's Shock Trauma Center.
 When Ruppersberger asked Cowley what he could do to repay him for saving his life, Cowley responded, "Run for office so you can help us get the resources we need to continue saving lives.”
 Ruppersberger successfully ran for numerous local, state, and federal elective offices all the while advocating for shock trauma.
 The policy of "nearest hospital first" was eventually abandoned, and emergency medical systems across the United States now follow the model first advocated by Cowley.